How Online Retailers Can Cope or Maintain Sales as Coronavirus Impacts eCommerce

 The focus is on building online experiences with a lasting impact

-In summary, consumers are online now more than ever.
+In summary, as coronavirus impacts eCommerce by driving consumers online, brands need to take new consumer behavior into account.
 Shoppers are interacting on visual social networks and buying on eCommerce websites while waiting for the crisis to subside before full-on spending again.

 Online retailers with already robust and excellent digital platforms are sure to feel the effects of this new shopping behavior.
 As consumers shop online, retailers must deliver exceptional experiences that make a lasting impact—beyond the crisis.